 (Note, again for emphasis – I am not saying the Catholics were, or are peaceful, I don’t know, but this is as I saw it on that day.)

-I was told survey in 2012 showed the majority to be in favour of keeping the walls, from both sides of the walls.
+I was told a survey in 2012 showed the majority (from both sides) to be in favour of keeping the walls up for now.
 From my subsequent research it looks like this is not due to hatred of the other side, but for fear of potential violence, and paranoia from the past; mutual trust takes time to rebuild.
 I was taken to the ‘Clonard Martyrs Memorial Garden’ which was up against one of the peace walls.
 The houses next door had wire mesh netting covering their gardens, again reminiscent of what I saw in Palestine.
 (Above, bottom right.)

 Another huge shock was being told about, and shown photos and footage of the celebrations on William of Orange day, 12th July each year.
 The ’11th night’ is a celebration of the defeat at the Battle of the Boyne, celebrating the revolution and war in Ireland 1688-91, the outcome of which ensuring British dominance in Ireland.

 Someone said to me recently they think it’s stupid when people just go away for a weekend, because you can’t really get to know a place – and for me, even going for a day opens your eyes to a new history, culture, people, environment.
 It’s not about ticking off places (I didn’t know how many countries I’d been to until recently my niece forced me to count.
 That 10 year old can get me to do anything…) but what I learn from even just one day soaking up a place?
-Immeasurable in comparison to googling, or even watching documentaries.
-Despite all I’ve written above I found Belfast and the people to be a really vibrant, friendly city and would definitely recommend anyone to take a trip there!
+Immeasurable in comparison to googling, reading or watching documentaries.
+Despite all I’ve written above I found Belfast to be a really vibrant, friendly city with warm people to match, and would definitely recommend anyone to take a trip there!